NBISweden/NBIS-template-support-reports/README.md

 - **NBIS staff** are encouraged to be co-authors when this is merited in accordance to the ethical recommendations for authorship, e.g. [ICMJE recommendations](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).If applicable, please include **Name, Surname, National Bioinformatics Infrastructure Sweden, Science for Life Laboratory, Further Affliations**, as co-author.
 In other cases, NBIS would be grateful if support by us is acknowledged in publications according to this example: ["Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged"](https://bils.se/resources/support.html)

 - **Uppmax** kindly asks you to acknowledge UPPMAX and SNIC.
-If applicable, please add: [The computations were performed on resources provided by SNIC through Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) under Project SNIC XXXX/Y-ZZZ](The computations were performed on resources provided by SNIC through Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) under Project SNIC XXXX/Y-ZZZ.
+If applicable, please add: [The computations were performed on resources provided by SNIC through Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) under Project SNIC XXXX/Y-ZZZ](https://www.uppmax.uu.se/support/faq/general-miscellaneous-faq/acknowledging-uppmax--snic--and-uppnex/)
-)

 - **NGI Stockholm** In any and all publications based on data from NGI Sweden, the authors must acknowledge SciLifeLab, NGI and Uppmax, like so:  [The authors would like to acknowledge support from Science for Life Laboratory, the National Genomics Infrastructure, NGI, and Uppmax for providing assistance in massive parallel sequencing and computational infrastructure.](https://ngisweden.scilifelab.se/info/faq#how-do-i-acknowledge-ngi-in-my-publication)

 ### Work-log <a name="work-log"></a>